brian-team/brian2/docs_sphinx/introduction/install.rst

 Released version
 ----------------
-Brian2 is available on the Python package index: https://pypi.python.org/pypi/Brian2
+Brian is available on the Python package index: https://pypi.python.org/pypi/brian2

 It can therefore be installed using ``easy_install`` or ``pip`` (in newer versions, this needs the ``--pre`` flag to allow for the installation of a